Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 3. Calculate average revenue per user (ARPU): Divide your total revenue for the chosen time period by the number of active customers during that period to determine ARPU.

-4. Estimate customer lifespan: Analyze historical data to determine the average length of time a customer remains active with your business, which can be done by calculating the inverse of your churn rate.
+4. Estimate customer lifespan: Analyze historical data stored in your CRM to determine the average length of time a customer remains active with your business, which can be done by calculating the inverse of your churn rate.

 5. Calculate customer acquisition cost (CAC): Divide your total sales and marketing expenses by the number of new customers acquired during the same period to determine CAC.